 Spring in Beijing

 Spring temperatures increase quickly, but also fluctuate, making it both pleasantly warm and cool.
-Spring has the most hours of sunshine of any season, and June has the most of the spring, with an average of 9 hours of sunshine per day.
+Spring has the most hours of sunshine of any season, and June has the most of the spring, with an average of nine hours of sunshine per day.
 Humidity levels remain relatively low throughout March and April (46 percent) and begin to rise in May, but remain lower (53 percent) than summer levels.
-The only major weather concern with Spring is the yellow dust storms, blowing in from the deserts of Central Asia and Mongolia, which pick up in March and last through May (and even occur in the winter sometimes).
+The only major weather concern with spring is the yellow dust storms, blowing in from the deserts of Central Asia and Mongolia, which pick up in March and last through May (and even occur in the winter sometimes).

 What to pack: Due to the warm and cool weather, it’s best to pack clothes for the heat as well as cool nights.
 Pack light jackets, jeans, short-sleeved shirts, and shorts.
 Pack a mask for dust storms, and sunscreen and sunglasses for the extensive sunshine.